 Avoid Late Penalties

-Regardless of plea, you must submit it to the Fine Collection Center tickets (FCC) within 30 days.
+However you decide to proceed, you must submit your plea to the Fine Collection Center (FCC) within 30 days.
 If you allow the date to pass without responding, the presiding court may suspend your Missouri driver's license and/or issue a bench warrant for your arrest.

-The FCC will then forward your not guilty plea to the county court from where you were cited.
-The presiding county court will then notify you by mail of a court date.
+The FCC will then forward your "not guilty" plea to the MO county court from where you were cited.
+The presiding court will then notify you by mail of a court date.

-Considering the possible ramifications of a guilty charge,―points on driving record, possible suspended driver's license, higher car insurance rates―it's in your best interest to consult with a traffic ticket attorney.
-Though there are no guarantees, a traffic ticket lawyer will increase your chances for getting your charges reduced or the ticket dismissed.
+When you consider the possible ramifications of a "guilty" charge in Missouri (i.e., points on driving record, a possible suspended driver's license, higher car insurance rates, etc.), it's in your best interest to consult with a traffic ticket attorney.
+Although there are no guarantees, a traffic ticket lawyer could increase your chances of getting your charges reduced or the ticket dismissed.

-Regardless of verdict, check your driving record.
-Review it closely, looking for errors with points and/or listed violations.
+Regardless of the verdict, check your driving record in Missouri to review for errors with points and/or listed violations.
 Additional points and/or violations could prompt the state to suspend your Missouri driver's license, or cause your car insurance provider to raise your premiums.

-Traffic ticket violations usually result in higher car insurance rates.
 If you find your current auto insurance rates are exceeding your budget, take the time to look for a new provider.
-Shop online at our Car Insurance Center.
-You'll be able to compare rates from a host of different auto insurance companies, allowing you to make a confident decision based on your coverage needs.Other Topics in This Section
+You'll be able to compare rates from different auto insurance companies to make an educated decision on your coverage needs.Other Topics in This Section